Mosquito-borne disease surveillance: Technical notes: Vector-borne disease surveillance in Canada

 - The Canadian Food Inspection Agency (CFIA) is responsible for safeguarding food, animals and plants.

-- CFIA protects us from preventable health risks from diseases that can be transmitted between animals and humans.
+- CFIA protects us from preventable health risks related to diseases that can be transmitted between animals and humans.
 CFIA also protects farmed and wild animals from foreign animal diseases and prevents the spread of certain domestic animal diseases.

 - Animal diseases are categorized as: